owenthewizard/ISP-Tweeter/README.md

 ## Config

 Many aspects can be changed via the JSON config.
-See [sample.json](sample.json)
+See [sample.json](sample.json), or check the [Wiki](https://github.com/owenthewizard/ISP-Tweeter/wiki).